 The English Shore of the Dee Estuary:- From the vast lonely sand banks around Hilbre Island to the seemingly endless marshland of Parkgate and Burton, the estuary provides a wealth of habitats for the birds.
 To this is added easy access along the whole coast making the Dee Estuary a Mecca for Birdwatchers.
 Below is a description of the five main birdwatching areas:

 Hilbre Island is part of a local Nature Reserve maintained by the Wirral Borough Council.
-There is a bird observatory on the Island who's members have produced their own web site, www.hilbrebirdobs.co.uk.
-The observatory issue an annual report and bird checklist, see the web site for details.
-Almost anything can turn up at Hilbre during migration.
+There is a bird observatory on the Island, read their blog - http://hilbrebirdobs.blogspot.co.uk/.
+Almost anything can turn up at Hilbre during migration and some great rarities have been recorded.
 Sea watches can be particularly productive typically producing Skuas, Gannets, Manx Shearwaters, Leach's Petrel, Kittiwake and Little Gull.
 In the sea around the Island a good selection of Divers, Grebes and sea ducks can be observed, including Red and Black Throated Diver, Great Crested Grebe, Scoters, Scaup, Long Tailed Duck and Eider.
 Purple Sandpiper are a Hilbre speciality being present from November to April and over 200 Turnstones are to be seen on the rocks surrounding the Islands.
-July and August is the time to observe Terns, good numbers of Common, Arctic, Sandwich and Little Tern pass the Island in a steady stream.
+July and August is the time to observe Terns, good numbers of Common, Sandwich and Little Tern pass the Island in a steady stream, with a few Arctic and Black Terns usually spotted.
 Many terns use the sand banks around the island as a low tide roost.
-At high tide all three islands - Hilbre, Little Hilbre (also known as Middle Hilbre or Middle Eye) and Little Eye - are used as high tide roosts by a large number of waders.
+At high tide all three islands - Hilbre, Middle Eye and Little Eye - are used as high tide roosts by a large number of waders.
 To the south of Little Eye are the Tanskey rocks, best seen from either Little Eye or the outer wall of West Kirby marine lake they attract large numbers of waders and Shelduck at low tide.

-should be seen in their thousands with Bar Tailed Godwit, Ringed Plover
+Knot should be seen in their thousands with Bar Tailed Godwit,

 The Marine Lake can hold Goldeneye, Red-breasted Mergansers and Cormorants but get there early before the windsurfers drive them off.
-Rarer visiting duck include Long-tailed Duck, Scaup and Common Scoter.
+Rarer visiting birds include Red-throated Diver, Scaup and Common Scoter.
 The shore on the Caldy side of the lake (next to West Kirby Sailing Club) is much more muddy than the north end, holding good numbers of feeding waders at low tide, Turnstones are a particular feature next to the Sailing Club.
 Carrying on up this shore leads to Cubbins Green, an area of grass, scrub and brambles which might hold some interesting migrants or breeding warblers in the spring.

-Off Caldy steps are Caldy Blacks, a mussel bed which should hold large numbers of waders and gulls, particularly Oystercatchers.
+Off Caldy steps are Caldy Blacks, a mussel bed which holds large numbers of waders and gulls, particularly Oystercatchers.
 A channel comes close to the shore here and stays close all the way beyond Heswall, affording great views of the birds at all states of the tide.

 Caldy Hill on the inland side of Caldy is an area of heathland, gorse, birch wood and mature mixed woodland.
 A very pleasant place for a stroll with excellent views over the estuary towards Wales and Hilbre Island.
 In the spring it will be teeming with Willow Warblers and Chiffchaffs.
-All three Woodpeckers, Jays, Nuthatches and a variety of Warblers and Tits can be seen at Stapledon Wood.
-The fields below Stapledon Wood often hold good numbers of feeding Curlew and Oystercatchers.
-One of the more unusual species to be seen in the wood was a Little Auk, blown there during Autumn gales a few years ago.
+Green and Greater Spotted Woodpeckers, Jays, Nuthatches and a variety of Warblers and Tits can be seen at Stapledon Wood, Wood Warblers occasionally visit on spring migration The fields below Stapledon Wood often hold good numbers of feeding Curlew and Oystercatchers.

 Top of page.